barbaracalderon/notes-on-javascript/10_DOM.md

 ### Manipulate Classes with JS

-Here is what we're gonna do: there are three buttons in the page.
-We gotta click each of these buttons and it will pop up a window.
-We can click the X to exit the window, click outside the window box or press ESC.
+Remember what we have to do: we gotta click each of these buttons in order to make the large box show up on the screen.

-This is what we're going to do.
 How do we do it?

 First, let's manipulate the previous Open Modal Buttons.

-The box that should pop up already exists but it is **hidden** in CSS, using the display none property/value.
+The box that should pop up already exists but it is **hidden** in CSS, because its display property value is set to none.
 It's already there but we cannot see it.

-To make the window pop up, we're going to click on either Open Modal Button and the reaction will be to remove the "hidden" class from the classList property of the DOM.
+To make the window pop up, we're going to click on either Open Modal Button and the reaction must be to remove the "hidden" class from the classList property of the DOM.

 *PS: It seems the DOM creates a list of all classes available to manipulate.
 When we remove the "hidden" class, it means it becomes visible because that "hidden" class (and also CSS state) is no longer reachable.*

 Now the window appears.

 How do we do to close it?

 We **add** the "hidden" class back to the DOM classList.

 That's what we're going to do.